IBM/z_ansible_collections_samples/zos_concepts/templates/submit_job_template/README.md

-# Use Jinja2 templates to submit jobs with zos_job_submit
+# Use Jinja templates to submit jobs with zos_job_submit
-This playbook demonstrates how to use local Jinja2 templates to dynamically create JCL and submit jobs in z/OS using Red Hat Ansible Certified Content for IBM Z.
+This playbook demonstrates how to use local Jinja templates to dynamically create JCL and submit jobs in z/OS using Red Hat Ansible Certified Content for IBM Z.

 This playbook uses: